 - What services will we have to seek elsewhere?

-- What happens if there is a disruption in the adoption?
-How much money could we potentially lose in these circumstances?
+- What happens if there is a disruption or delay in the adoption?

 - Does our state offer reimbursement for adoption fees?